 For an ecommerce business, the typical conversion is an ecommerce sale.
 A B2B company usually counts a conversion when a prospect makes a phone call or fills out a form with relevant contact information.

 Conversions are one of the primary performance metrics for digital marketing.
 They are what drive your business and account for the return on your investment.

-If your Google AdWords account is not set up to track conversions, that should be a red flag.
+If your Google Ads account is not set up to track conversions, that should be a red flag.
 Conversion tracking is crucial to benchmarking how well your ads perform, if at all.

 If you are not monitoring conversions, you’re casting your money into a void.

 The beauty of PPC advertising is that everything is measurable, testable, and monitorable.
 You can see when your ad dollars create the sales action you want — take advantage of it.

 Make sure your account is converting by going into the campaign view of your Google Ads account.
 From there, select Conversions as a column and set your view to “All Enabled.”